 North Carolina uses the fault system to determine financial responsibility after car accidents.
 That means the person who caused it is generally liable for the victim’s injuries and damages, such as medical bills, lost wages, and other losses.

 File a UM Insurance Claim

 If the other motorist doesn’t carry liability insurance, you could file a claim with your insurance company.
 UM (uninsured motorist) is a type of auto insurance that provides coverage to accident victims when the at-fault party isn’t insured.
-UM claims don’t provide as much coverage as liability claims; however, you could get compensation for some of your damages.

 File a Lawsuit

 You could sue the other motorist directly for their careless actions.
 Distracted driving is dangerous.
 They should have known that their behavior could cause an accident.
 If you want to file a lawsuit against them, you must comply with the state’s three-year statute of limitations.
 It’s a strict deadline that requires you to pursue legal action within three years from the accident date; if you don’t, you’ll lose your right to file a lawsuit.

 Whether you decide to file an insurance claim or sue the distracted driver for compensation, there are various damages you could seek.
 There are two main types available: economic and non-economic.

 - Out of pocket costs